wicked-rainman/ESP32Dispatcher/README.md

 objectives are to read sensors, update some sort of display and maybe read serial data Etc. The problem is, sometimes these tasks block or take an unpredictable length of time to complete.
 This induces delays with every other action I want to perform and for me, that's often unacceptable.

-This simple task dispatcher (Yes, I know similar things have been written before) suits my requirements in a simplistic way.
-If a sub-task is slow, then it's slow.
-This won't help with that issue, but it does aid the "catchup" processes in that tardy tasks can be picked up and dealt with as soon as any blocking process relinquishes control.
-I'm using this in anger and it does seem to level out all the delays in high level function calls and seems to remove any of the reasons for ever calling the delay() function - which we all know, effectively blocks the ability to do anything else.
+This simple task dispatcher satisfies these requirements in a simplistic way.
+You define when you want a process to run.
+If such a task is slow and non re-entrant, then nothing will really help.
+But, what this dispatcher can do is aid with the catchup process.
+Tardy tasks can be picked up and dealt with as soon as any blocking process relinquishes control.
+It effectively flattens the delays on calling other functions.
+Taking this approach removes many of the reasons for calling delay() - which we all know, effectively blocks out the processor's ability to do anything else.

 ### Method:

 + The dispatcher creates a link list of function pointers.
-Each entry in the list indicates how long a function should be delayed for prior to execution and how much time the function should be given to execute.
+Each entry in the list indicates how long a function should be delayed before execution and how much time the function should be given to execute.
 These times are specified in milliseconds.
 Typically, the list creation takes place in startup code using the ___add___ funciton.
 For example:

 ```
 #include <Dispatch.h>